truenas/documentation/content/_includes/ClusterTypes.md

 Distributed replicated volumes are best when you need highly-available data with redundancy protection, although they scale poorly.

-TrueCommand currently allows Distributed Replicated volumes with two replicas.
+TrueCommand currently allows distributed replicated volumes with two replicas.
 This unintended behavior can lead to potential data loss due to split-brain situations.
 We are working to resolve this in [TC-2626](https://ixsystems.atlassian.net/browse/TC-2626).

 ### Dispersed